- Get to know Lisbon's winding streets on a walking food tour

 Day 6: Get to Know Porto & Evening Food TourGet to know more of Porto today with a half-day tour, where you'll learn about the city's history, heroes, and battles as you make your way through Boavista Avenue, one of the city's most important streets, and Foz, home to revered museums and modern local treasures.
 You'll find renowned Romanesque, Gothic, and Baroque monuments and sites within the UNESCO-listed center, including the São Bento Railway Station, Clerigos Tower, Church of St. Francis, Lello Bookshop, Sta.
 Catarina Street, and Bolhão Market.

 Day 7: Mountain Biking in Peneda-Gerês National ParkToday, after breakfast in Porto, you'll take an active day trip to Peneda-Gerês National Park for a guided mountain bike tour.
 While there are many listed natural parks within Portugal's borders, Peneda-Gerês is the only official national park and takes up a whopping 436 square miles (703 km2) in the north near the Spanish border.

 Day 8: Transfer to Lisbon via Coimbra

-Upon arrival, you'll meet with a local guide for a private tour of the city.
+Upon arrival, you'll meet with a local guide for a private city tour.
 The 13th-century University of Coimbra remains the star attraction, with a tremendous amount of history and knowledge accumulated within its walls.
 Don't miss the Baroque library, home to an incredible collection of over 200,000 books stored in carved and gilded bookshelves.
-After the tour, your guide will make suggestions for a delicious lunch amidst the atmosphere of Coimbra before you get back on the road and finish your journey south to Lisbon.
+After the tour, your guide will suggest a delicious lunch amid the atmosphere of Coimbra before you get back on the road and finish your journey south to Lisbon.

 Day 9: Transfer to Lisbon Airport & Depart